jakubtomsu/sds/README.md

 > [!NOTE]
 > Some very basic procedures like `len`, `cap`, `resize` etc are intentionally missing for simplicity.
 > Don't be afraid to just directly read the member values like `len` from the structs.

+## Handles
+Pool and Indirect_Array use Handles to address items.
+A handle is sort of like a unique ID, however it can optionally also have a "generation index".
+This is useful because IDs can be reused, but the generation index check makes sure you are accessing the item you _think_ you are.
+This prevents "use-after-removed" kinds of bugs.

+I recommend reading this blog post by Andre Weissflog to learn more about the benefits of Handles: [Handles are the better pointers](https://floooh.github.io/2018/06/17/handles-vs-pointers.html)

+## Why fixed size?
+You might be thinking, why should I use fixed size datastructures, instead of letting them allocate memory dynamically?
+Odin has a great allocator system, but there are still reasons I find fixed-size nicer in 99% of cases.

+- it's good to be explicit about the limits because the code operating on the data has limits anyway, whether you acknowledge it or not.
+- prioritizes worst-case performance over the average case which is arguably much more important in general
+- it's very obvious when you're doing something that would use a LOT of memory, so you come up with a different way to manage the data.
+With dynamic memory it's much easier to use huge amounts of memory without realizing it.
+- no need to make and delete datastructures (if you wanted [dynamic] arrays with specific capacity for example)
+- it's trivial to do a "deep copy" of the entire datastructure.
+If you use only fixed-size datastructures and have a big `Global_Data` struct with all the program state, you can trivially serialize it, or pass it between modules when hotreloading.
+- pointers never get invalidated.
+That said, you still probably want to use indexes or handles
+- it's just a bit simpler than the alternatives

+There are definitely cases when fixed-size is not a very good fit, but in software like games it works _really_ well in my experience.

 ### Pool Example
 The Pool datastructure is probably the most useful to gamedevs, so here is a short example with practical usage: